 All broad beans are shelled beans with large, flat seeds.
-However, there is a good deal of variety within the different types of broad beans, in both the size of their seeds and their color (white, beige, brown, purple and black).
-However,
+However, there is a good deal of variety within the different types of broad beans, in both the size of their seeds and their color (white, beige, brown, purple, and black).

 Broad beans plants are large and leafy.
-They can reach anywhere from 2 – 5 feet tall.
-The square, hollow, stems are somewhat rigid and require minimal staking, although they will flop under the weight of the pods.
+They can reach anywhere from two to five feet tall.
+The square, hollow stems are somewhat rigid and require minimal staking, although they will flop under the weight of the pods.

 - Flowers: The flowers grow in spiked clusters and are white with a black dot.
-They mature into thick, waxy-looking pods that grow from 2 – 12 inches long.
+They mature into thick, waxy-looking pods that grow from two to 12 inches long.

-Most commonly either broad bean or fava bean, but also English bean, field bean, horse bean, pigeon bean, tick bean and Windsor bean.
+Most commonly known as either broad bean or fava bean but also English bean, field bean, horse bean, pigeon bean, tick bean, and Windsor bean.

 Mature Plant Size